linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 Kidder Peabody's computer system reported a profit on each of Jett's trades equal to the excess of the forward price over the spot price (0.70 in our example).
 In fact, this profit was nothing more than the cost of financing the purchase of the strip.
 But, by rolling his contracts forward, Jett was able to prevent this cost from accruing to him.

-The result was that the system reported a profit of  $100 million on Jett's trading (and Jett received a big bonus) when in fact there was a loss in the region of$ 350 million.
+The result was that the system reported a profit of  \$100 million on Jett's trading (and Jett received a big bonus) when in fact there was a loss in the region of\$ 350 million.
 This shows that even large financial institutions can get relatively simple things wrong!

 # What If Short Sales Are Not Possible?